 You could also just directly murder people, if these other methods are too roundabout.
 You could be a psychiatrist like Nidal Hasan or Radovan Karadzic, a surgeon like Ayman al-Zawahiri, or an opthamologist like Bashar al-Assad.
 The specialties don’t discriminate.

-“You’re just pointing to a few bad apples.”
+“You’re just pointing to a few bad apples”, you may say.
 And you conspicuously forgot the rest of that phrase: “a few bad apples spoil the whole bunch.”
 What part of “first do no harm” doesn’t make sense to you?
 Didn’t I just mention how they’re not blameless above?
 Are we on repeat?
 Is the eternal recurrence here already?

 The history of medicine in America extends back to brilliant minds like Benjamin Rush.
 In 1819, he said American physicians should reject the aristocratic tendencies of European physicians since “they are incompatible with the simplicity of science, and the real dignity of the physic”.
 This slowly degraded until 1974, when Russell Roth, president of the AMA declared: “Of the consumers’ role, passengers who insist on flying the airplane are called hijackers!”
 Your role as a patient has gone from deserving dignity to collusion with plane hijackers.
 Their words, not mine, just put on your glasses.